xitrum-framework/scala-xgettext/README.rst

 You should have a trait or class
 (see `example <https://github.com/xitrum-framework/xitrum/blob/master/src/main/scala/xitrum/I18n.scala>`_)
-that has these i18n methods:
+that has these i18n marker methods:

 ::